sdboyapati/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-classes.md

 The object expression is assigned to the `dayRates` variable so it's properties can be accessed later by the `total` variable to finish the calculation.

+For more information about objects, see [Object expressions and declarations](inheritance.md).

+## Objects practice

 ## Special classes

+In addition to normal classes and data classes, Kotlin has special types of classes designed for various purposes, such as restricting specific behavior or reducing the performance impact of creating small objects.

 ### Abstract classes